madsjulia/AffineInvariantMCMC.jl/README.md

 In all these cases, the AffineInvariantMCMC runs needs to be restarted.
 Our codes allow are very efficient restarts with very minimal overhead and without re-execution of completed functional (model) evaluations.

-For more information, check our Julia module [ReusableFunctions](https://github.com/madsjulia/ReusableFunctions.jl)
+For more information, check out our Julia module [ReusableFunctions](https://github.com/madsjulia/ReusableFunctions.jl).

 Documentation
 -------------